-The most important events during the week are the two annual stateside tornado drills.
+The most important events during the week are the annual stateside tornado drills.

 During this week, individuals, families, businesses and schools are encouraged to prepare for the risks of severe weather.
 Each day of the week focuses on a different weather safety topic.

 |Monday||Alerts and Warnings|

 Outdoor Warning Sirens

 Based on recommendations from the National Weather Service, outdoor warning sirens will activate during tornado warnings and during thunderstorm warnings when wind speed is expected to meet or exceed 70 miles per hour.

 Please see the following the FAQs at the right to understand when and how warning sirens are sounded.

 Sign up for text, email and other alerts about emergencies and important community news through the Dakota Communications Center's Emergency Alert Program.